This post may contain affiliate links. Please read our disclosure policy.

 What to Serve With?

-• You can prepare and season the meat up to 24 hours in advance and keep it in the fridge.
+You can season the lamb up to 24 hours ahead and refrigerate.

 Roasted bone-in leg of lamb on a plate with green salad